 You want to keep your stage plot as concise as possible and as accurate as possible.
 While I was looking at some examples online, I saw some stage plots that mentioned the PA sizes or specific microphone models that were requested.

 From my experience, demanding very specific equipment will limit the event organizer’s ability to get better equipment.
 It is important to ask what equipment they will have available, but specific requests should be for private events where the equipment is rented upon your request.

 I am not saying you should not request enough microphones to perform, but the difference between Shure and Sennheiser equivalents is minimal.
 Stage plots are very simple, but they can easily get too complex when they become super-specific.

 The soundcheck process will be very smooth if your indications are clear and simple to follow.
 It can be nice to include the name of all your band members and a picture as it will guide your sound technicians when doing a soundcheck.
-These will be sent by e-mail or printed out for the technician, so try and make it in black and white.
-Here’s a stage plot sample.
+These will be sent by e-mail or printed out for the technician, so try and make them in black and white.

 While a paper copy with additional CDs or DVDs used to be the standard format, times have changed so here are the most effective ways to make an EPK.

 Make sure your EPK is free from typos or spelling mistakes.
-Also take in consideration where you want to use your EPK since spellings can change depending on the country.
+Also, take into consideration where you want to use your EPK since spellings can change depending on the country.
 If your market differs depending on each contract, make sure you are consistent.

 Also, pay attention to naming conventions, for example, your pictures, audio and videos, when downloaded, should not be named randomly.
 Instead, they should follow a system similar to the one below this. one.
 By starting with your name, all the files will be organized in order, by media type, in the downloader’s computer.